laufergall/webscraping_workshop/README.md

 ## Introduction

-This workshop consists on looking at different components of [my application](https://github.com/laufergall/movies-knowledgegraph) for scraping the cinema program, writing the data to a NoSQL database, and backend api enpoints for querying the data.
+This workshop consists on looking at different components of [my application](https://github.com/laufergall/movies-knowledgegraph/tree/workshop) for scraping the Berlin cinema program, writing the data to a NoSQL database, and backend api enpoints for querying the data.

-This application still needs lots of improvement, but it serves to illustrate different aspects.
+This application still needs lots of improvement, but it serves to illustrate the different aspects.

 Based on this code, we will go through a series of [hands-on tasks](#Hands-on) to understand: